Denise-Colombano/Denise-Colombano.github.io/aboutme.md

 - I am obsessed with estuaries
 - I am a fish ecologist
 - I'm into R, spatial analysis, hierarchical models, graphics, & scientific illustrations
-- I like to learn statistics but am by **no means** an expert
+- I like to learn and apply statistics but am by **no means** an expert.
+I do the best I can to interrogate all statistical models!

-Feel free to get in touch with me!

 ### my history